chiarazelioli/thesis-bayesian-genomics/README.md

 One can use any of the following three scripts to do so.

 - demo_sim.R: demonstration script (credits to janne.c.h.aspheim@ntnu.no) perfect to first understand the workflow.
-I recommend to give a look to this before using any other script.
 A user sets each time a seed for reproducibility and a genetic architecture.
 - main.R: optimized script which runs five seeds to simulate five datasets for reliable predictions and creates '.csv' files to store the results so that we may directly plot them for visual inspection.
 - main_all_architectures.R: generalization of 'main.R', performing genomic prediction for all the architectures set at the beginning, simulating five datasets each.
 May require long time to run.
+At the end of this script there is an example of plot.

+I suggest to start with 'demo_sim.R' for some first attempts.
+Then rely on 'main.R'.
+Use 'main_all_architectures.R' only if you want to handle more architectures at once.

 #### B1.
 Workflow overview:
 1) Parameters Setting: User defines the seed for reproducibility and the genetic architecture probabilities